Rajeeb Dey

 Rajeeb Dey MBE (born 6 December 1985) is a British entrepreneur.
 He was the winner of the O2 X Young Entrepreneur of the Year 2009 Award and has been referred to as "among the most high profile" young entrepreneurs by the Financial Times.
 In 2012, Rajeeb Dey was named the world's Youngest Young Global Leader in the 2012 cohort by the World Economic Forum.

 University life

 Rajeeb graduated with First Class Honours in June 2008 from Jesus College, University of Oxford in Economics and Management.
-Whilst at university he was the longest serving President of Oxford Entrepreneurs, the student society for entrepreneurs at the University of Oxford.
+Whilst at university he was President of Oxford Entrepreneurs, the student society for entrepreneurs at the University of Oxford.
 He was also President of the University of Oxford India Society (then known as the Oxford Majlis Asian Society), founded in 1896 as a political forum for Indian independence and the second oldest society at Oxford University.

 English Secondary Students' Association

 At 17, Rajeeb became the founder and chair of the English Secondary Students' Association (ESSA) – the first national student-run organisation empowering secondary school students, giving them a voice in education.
 He is often quoted in the media, including The Times Educational Supplement, New Statesman, The Guardian as well as BBC Radio 4, commenting on matters related to ESSA and student voice.